whatsinport

 Vitória is the capital of the state of Espírito Santo, Brazil.
 It is located on a small island within a bay where a few rivers meet the sea.
 It was founded in 1551.

-The city has tree-lined streets and a fine sea front on the beach at Camburi, six kilometres long for jogging or walking.
+The city has tree-lined streets and a fine sea front on the beach at Camburi, six kilometers long for jogging or walking.
 Next to Camburi is Canto beach, the location of two well known squares, Desejo and Namorados.
 This is area boasts the most lively bars and finest restaurants in Vitória.

 Nearby Places:

-Shopping and Food:
+Shopping and Food

 For shopping, the Capixaba Market sells items of wicker, sisal, shells and liana, as well as pottery (ceramics typical of the state).
 However, the most traditional ceramic pottery is to be found in Goiabeiras, a district in the north of the city.